Colleges by Location

 The ACT composite average score for all the enrolled students in 2025 was 31 while the average GPA was 3.8.
 That means that you need a GPA that's above average in order to get into University of Miami; the same goes for your ACT score.

-The SAT Critical Reading average score was 696 for the accepted students, while the average SAT Math score was 689.
+The new students had an average SAT Critical Reading score of 696 and an average SAT Math score of 689.

 Deadlines

-Be sure to apply to this school by January 6.
-If you are thinking about applying as a transfer student, the application deadline is June 1.
+The last day for submitting applications to this school is January 6.
+If you are applying for a transfer, the application deadline is June 1.

 Retention Rate

-The freshman retention rate for University of Miami was 94% in 2025, which is an outstanding retention rate only the most prestigious institutions have.
+As reported in 2025, the freshman retention rate for University of Miami was 94%, which is an outstanding retention rate only the most prestigious institutions achieve.

-The graduation rate is another indicator to take into account.
-It reflects the proportion of students who obtain their degrees within the expected timeframe.
-The six-year graduation rate at this institution stands at 82%, which is considered an above-average graduation rate.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
+The six-year completion rate at this institution is 82%, which is considered an above-average graduation rate.

 Student Body